 Buckeye Roadhouse has been serving up American comfort food In Mill Valley since 1937.
 Robert Price (Rumpus, The Capital Hotel in London) is currently the chef.
 This restaurant is located right on the side of 101 and is quite popular.
-We had dinner here on a Sunday night and found the place packed full.
+Our last meal was in the Spring of 2020 after they reopened the patio.

-This restaurant is run by the Real Restaurant group that also owns Betelnut, Bix, and Fog City Diner.
+This restaurant is run by the Real Restaurant group that also owns Betelnut, Bix, and Fog City Diner among others.

 Why did we dine here? – We were in the Tennessee Valley area and haven’t eaten here in many years.